 - geographical information systems (GIS)

 - historical research

 - legal research

 - systems administration

 For more information about the educational requirements, salary, and diverse roles within librarianship, please visit the American Library Association's career resources site.

 How to Apply

-- All submissions require the completion of an online application form and a letter of application from the student plus one letter of recommendation from an instructor or supervisor.
+- All submissions require the completion of an online application form including a student essay, plus one letter of recommendation from an instructor or supervisor.

-- All applications and letters of recommendation must be submitted by the last day of Spring semester classes.
+- All applications and letters of recommendation must typically be submitted in early May each year

 - Follow up with the person writing your letter of recommendation.
-Be sure he/she emails it to Wendi Keeler at firstname.lastname@example.org or mails to the above address by the April 26, 2019 deadline.
+Be sure he/she emails it to Wendi Keeler at firstname.lastname@example.org or mails to the above address by the deadline noted above.

 Adma Hammam Shibley Memorial Scholarship in Library Science